Practical Advice: the hidden TV cabinet

-A large open plan space creates a multifunctional hub for enjoying a wide variety of activities, while this may include watching television and enjoying media and technology, these devices and gadgets do not have to take over the room or overshadow any of your beautiful home decor.
-Through incorporating some carefully thought out storage options, you can easily disguise a television (and other gadgets) within your extension to let the beauty of the space shine through.
+A large open plan space creates a multifunctional hub for enjoying a wide variety of activities.
+While this may include watching television and enjoying media and technology, these devices and gadgets do not have to take over the room or overshadow any of your beautiful home decor.
+Through incorporating some carefully thought out storage options, you can easily create a hidden TV cabinet within your extension to let the beauty of the space shine through.

 Use storage cabinets

 Cabinets have long been a staple solution for storing media units and gadgets while they are not in use and there are many styles and designs to choose from in order to suit the layout and decor of your room.
 In a multifunctional room, a well-positioned cabinet will also double up as a room divider, zoning off a seating area from the kitchen, for example.